SkrideOne/cx/rust_docs/perfomance_handbook.md

 ## Conclusion

 Optimising Rust code in 2025 remains a discipline of careful measurement, algorithm design and judicious use of advanced features.
+Nightly 1.91 offers incremental improvements—predictable `Vec` capacity, safe `std::arch` intrinsics【684066008670463†L134-L140】, unbounded shift operations and strict overflow APIs—but the overarching principles remain the same.
 The techniques outlined above—profiling hot spots, reserving capacity, structuring memory, choosing appropriate concurrency models, tuning compilation options and managing FFI boundaries—yield robust performance improvements while preserving Rust’s safety guarantees.
 Always benchmark in the context of your application and resist premature optimisation.
 Good design, maintainable code and a clear understanding of your hardware will yield the greatest gains.